Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

-Are Parrots Sexually Attracted To Their Owners?
+Parrots Can Be Sexually Attracted To Their Owners

-It’s more likely that parrots will be sexually attracted to humans when they live alone.
-Wild parrots form pair bonds that allow them to breed during the mating season.
+Parrots are more likely to be attracted to humans when they live alone.
+Wild parrots form pair bonds and breed during the mating season.
+These bonds can last a lifetime.

-These bonds can last for life.
-Even when mated parrots aren’t breeding, they nest together, preen each other, vocalize to check on their whereabouts, and forage for food for each other.
+Even when mated parrots aren’t breeding, they nest together, preen each other, vocalize to check their whereabouts, and forage for food.

 Most parrots reach sexual maturity between the ages of 1 and 4.
 Unfortunately, some parrots start displaying unwanted signs of attraction that make their owners uncomfortable.